 California Law California Civil Code Section 1798.83, also known as the "Shine The Light" law, permits California residents to annually request, free of charge, information about personal information (if any) disclosed to third parties for direct marketing purposes in the preceding calendar year.
 If applicable, this information would include a list of the categories of personal information that was shared and the names and addresses of all third parties with which we shared information in the immediately preceding calendar year.
 If you are a California resident and would like to make such a request, please submit your request in writing to:

 How we protect your information:

 HRC is extremely protective of the information gathered through its membership and website.
 Our website has security measures in place to protect against the loss, misuse or alteration of the information under our control.
 Our web server is located in a locked, secure environment.
 All databases containing personal information are securely stored and only accessed by authorized HRC personnel.

 When you contribute to HRC online, we use a secure server and encryption to protect your financial and other personal information during transmission.

 How to unsubscribe from mailing lists:

 All HRC communication, whether via email or US mail, provides information on how to unsubscribe quickly and easily.
-Those wishing to opt out of receiving all communications from HRC ("do not contact"), or from being included in list exchanges with like-minded organizations ("do not exchange") can simply contact our Members Services Department at [email protected] or via phone 1-800-727-4723, or via US mail at 1640 Rhode Island Ave.
+Those wishing to opt out of receiving all communications from HRC ("do not contact"), or from being included in list exchanges with like-minded organizations ("do not exchange") or from receiving special offers for HRC members from third party companies (“do not offer”) can simply contact our Members Services Department at email@example.com or via phone 1-800-727-4723, or via US mail at 1640 Rhode Island Ave.
 N.W., Washington, D.C.
 20036.